cozy/cozy-stack/doc/architecture.md

 The Cozy Stack will have no auto-update mechanism.
 For installing and updating it, you can use the classical ways:

-- using a package manager, like apt for debian & ubuntu
+- Using a package manager, like apt for debian & ubuntu.
-- using an official image for Raspberry Pi (and other embedded platforms)
+- Using an official image for Raspberry Pi (and other embedded platforms).
-- using the image and services of an hosting company
+- Using the image and services of an hosting company.
-- or compiling and installing it manually if you are really brave ;-)
+- Or compiling and installing it manually if you are really brave ;-)

 > How to add a cozy instance to a farm?

-1. Choose a (sub-)domain and configure the DNS for this (sub-)domain
+1. Choose a (sub-)domain and configure the DNS for this (sub-)domain.
-2. Configure the reverse-proxy to accept this (sub-)domain
+2. Configure the reverse-proxy to accept this (sub-)domain.
-3. Use the `cozy` executable to configure the cozy stack
+3. Use the `cozy` executable to configure the cozy stack.

 > How to migrate from the nodejs cozy to this new architecture for cozy?

-1. Export the data from the nodejs cozy (we need to add a button in the web interface for that in the coming months)
+1. Export the data from the nodejs cozy (we need to add a button in the web interface for that in the coming months).
-2. Install the new cozy
+2. Install the new cozy.
-3. Import the data
+3. Import the data.

 Please note that we don't support a continuous replication method that will enable to use both the nodejs and the new architecture at the same time.
 It